White spiral stairs

 But fixed interest rates work to build in all future Fed activity, the long-term economic outlook and inflationary expectations—not just what happens at next FOMC meeting.

 The Fed’s actions don’t directly affect fixed rates, which are linked to long-term inflationary expectations.
-Economic data, such as consumer spending and jobs reports, are more likely to shift these medium- to long-term fixed rates than interest rate reductions.
+Economic data, such as consumer spending and jobs reports, are more likely to shift these medium- to long-term fixed rates than short-term interest rate reductions.

 What lower interest rates could mean for multifamily investors